We have 17 guests online

 Growing Jujubes

 Jujube trees are one of the easiest fruit trees for the home gardener to grow.
 The trees are deep rooted, can withstand drought once established and can tolerate saline and alkaline soils as well.
 They will, of course, do best in richer soils although they tend to sucker in moist soils.
+They have few known pests, but may succumb to Texas root rot in desert areas.

 Harvesting Jujube Fruit